 - Markets are more equally balanced.

-- You can bet on both sides of the market. e.g. you can bet for a player to score or not to score.
+- You can bet on both sides of the market. e.g. you can bet for a player to score (BUY) or not to score (SELL).

 - You can take your money when you like.
-As soon as soon as you are in profit you can take your money and run.
-Even before the match or season is over.
+As soon as soon as you are in profit you can take your money and run by closing your trade early.
+You can do this even before the match or season is over.

 - You can cut your losses.
-If you bet starts to lose you can bail out at any point.
+If you bet starts to lose, you can bail out at any point by counter trading.

-- You can minimise your risk with a stop win/loss.
+- You can minimise your risk with a stop loss.